percona/k8spg-docs/docs/update.md

     The Operator supports **last 3 versions of the CRD**, so it is technically possible to skip upgrading the CRD and just upgrade the Operator.
-If the CRD is older than the new Operator version *by no more than three releases*, you will be able to continue using the old CRD and even carry on Percona Distribution for PostgreSQL minor version upgrades with it.
-But the recommended way is to update the Operator *and* CRD.
+If the CRD is older than the new Operator version *by no more than three releases*, you should be able to continue using the old CRD and even carry on Percona Distribution for PostgreSQL minor version upgrades with it.
+But updating the Operator *and* CRD is the **recommended path**.

 ### Manual upgrade

 You can upgrade the Operator and CRD as follows, considering the Operator uses `postgres-operator` namespace, and you are upgrading to the version {{ release }}.

-1. First update the CRD for the Operator, taking it from the official repository on Github, and do the same for the Role-based access control:
+1. First update the CRD for the Operator, taking it from the official repository on Github (it is important to use `--server-side` flag when applying `deploy/crd.yaml`), and do the same for the Role-based access control.
+Applying the new CRD manifest must be done with [server-side :octicons-link-external-16:](https://kubernetes.io/docs/reference/using-api/server-side-apply/) flag (otherwise you can encounter a number of errors caused by applying the CRD client-side: the command may fail, the built-in PosgreSQL extensions can be lost during such upgrade, etc.).

     ``` {.bash data-prompt="$" }
     $ kubectl apply --server-side -f https://raw.githubusercontent.com/percona/percona-postgresql-operator/v{{ release }}/deploy/crd.yaml